RHKasper/StratusGridTest/README.md

 ## Unit Tests
 Two Unit Tests for network and deserialization code can be found in the PokemonAnalyzer/UnitTests.cs file.

+## Limitations & Issues
+I intended to make this app self-contained, but when I changed the project settings to do this, it caused issues with the unit tests that I was unable to solve.

 ## References
 https://medium.com/swlh/build-a-command-line-interface-cli-program-with-net-core-428c4c85221